 This page provides information about Observation Block (OB) creation only for users assigned Visitor Mode time at ESO telescopes.
 Astronomers having obtained observing time in Service Mode or at APEX should consult instead the links provided on this page.

 Users should familiarize themselves with the appropriate instrument documentation, including ESO supported calibration plans, as well as with all the various logistic-related aspects available from the La Silla and Paranal webpages.
 Please consult as well the ESO Instructions for Astronomers on Mission to Chile.

 All Paranal Visitor and designated Visitor Mode users are asked to prepare their observations using the web-based application p2.

-For general definitions related to Phase 2 preparation, visitors should read the new P2PP version 3 User Manual before arriving at Paranal.
-For La Silla, please refer to the documentation for P2PP for La Silla.
+For general definitions related to Phase 2 preparation, visitors should read the Phase 2 workflow page before arriving at Paranal.

 Targets and backup: Make sure you have enough targets for the whole night.
 In case you need more to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the conditions do not permit your main program to be executed.
 In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of set-up must be sought at least two weeks in advance of the observing run using this procedure.
 Requests sent on shorter notice, in particular, less than 48 hours from the start of the run, may not be processed in time.
 In those cases, the corresponding data will not be accessible from the ESO Science Archive Facility until the request is approved.

 OB Preparation on the Mountain